Duchy of Württemberg

 The Duchy of Württemberg (Herzogtum Württemberg) was a duchy located in the south-western part of the Holy Roman Empire.
-It was a member of the Holy Roman Empire from 1495 to 1806.
+It was a state of the Holy Roman Empire from 1495 to 1803.
 The dukedom's long survival for over three centuries was mainly due to its size, being larger than its immediate neighbors.
-During the Protestant Reformation, Württemberg faced great pressure from the Holy Roman Empire to remain a member.
-Württemberg resisted repeated French invasions in the 17th and 18th centuries.
-Württemberg was directly in the path of French and Austrian armies who were engaged in the long rivalry between the House of Bourbon and the House of Habsburg.
-In 1803, Napoleon raised the duchy to be the Electorate of Württemberg of the Holy Roman Empire.
-On 1 January 1806, the last Elector assumed the title of King of Württemberg.
+During the Protestant Reformation, Württemberg faced great pressure from the Catholic emperors to remain loyal.
+Württemberg resisted repeated French invasions in the 17th and 18th centuries, the duchy being directly in the path of French and Austrian armies who were engaged in the long rivalry between the House of Bourbon and the House of Habsburg.
+In 1803, Napoleon raised the duchy to be the Electorate of Württemberg.
+On 1 January 1806, the last elector assumed the title of King of Württemberg.
 Later that year, on 6 August 1806, the last Emperor, Francis II, abolished (de facto) the Holy Roman Empire.

 Geography

 Much of the territory of the Duchy of Württemberg lies in the valley of the Neckar river, from Tübingen to Heilbronn, with its capital and largest city, Stuttgart, in the center.
 The northern part of Württemberg is wide and open, with large rivers making for decent arable land.
 The southern part of Württemberg is mountainous and wooded, with the Black Forest to the west and the Swabian Alb to the east.
-The very southeastern part of the Duchy, on the other side of the Swabian Alb, is the Danube river basin.
+The very southeastern part of the duchy, on the other side of the Swabian Alb, is the Danube river basin.
 The Duchy of Württemberg was over 8000 km2 of pastures, forests, and rivers.
 Politically, it was a patchwork of 350 smaller territories governed by many different secular and ecclesiastical landlords.
 As early as the 14th century, it had dissolved into many districts (called Ämter or Vogteien in German), which originally were called "Steuergemeinde," a "small, taxable community."
 By 1520, the number of these districts had risen to 45, from 38 in 1442, and would number 58 by the end of the 16th century.
 These varied vastly in size, with Urach containing 76 outlying villages to Ebingen, which only contained its eponymous town.

 Württemberg was also one of the most populous regions of the Holy Roman Empire, supporting 300,000-400,000 inhabitants (and a birthrate that grew 6–7% each year) in the 16th century, 70% of which lived in the countryside.
-The largest town in the Duchy was Stuttgart (9,000), followed by Tübingen, then Schorndorf, and Kirchheim-Teck (2,000-5,000), and over 670 villages that contained the rest of the population.
+The largest town in the duchy was Stuttgart (9,000), followed by Tübingen, then Schorndorf, and Kirchheim-Teck (2,000-5,000), and over 670 villages that contained the rest of the population.